Eagle Creek Academy

 First Grade: La Noche de Brujas

-Grades 5 to 8: What's inside a house?
+Grades 5 to 8: What's Inside a House?

 Fifth through eighth grade students have been learning about parts of a house and items found inside of a home.
 We have been learning to describe and ask questions.
-In the video, students are trying to track a dog's movements throughout a home.
+In the video, students are trying to track a dog's movements through a home.

 Fourth Grade: Países